emilianomassai/cs313_Node_js_Project/README.md

 - Add a field in the message table like "chat room id" to assign it to a conversation between two users

-- Delete the message field content when the message is sent
+DONE - Delete the message field content when the message is sent

 - Have a button for sign in and a button to send message